 - Successful completion of an upper division course (3000 or above) taught in a foreign language at the university level.

-Students may also use courses from Study Abroad programs as long as the courses are taught in a language other than English and they successfully complete the courses with a grade of “C” or better.
+- Successful completion of courses from semester-long Study Abroad program when the courses are taught in a language other than English with a grade of “C” or better.

-For more information about language courses visit the Modern Languages website.
+For more information about language courses visit the Modern Languages Department.